Longplayer: Listening and performances

 Longplayer could be heard in the relaxation zone of the Millennium Dome in London during its year of opening in 2000.
-The piece is also played in the 19th century lighthouse at Trinity Buoy Wharf and other public listening posts in the United Kingdom.
-It can currently be heard in several locations including the Yorkshire Sculpture Park, Horniman Museum and Kings Place.
-Other listening stations can be found in the United States, Australia and Egypt, where it can still be heard today.
-It can also be heard via an Icecast Internet stream.
+The piece was also played in the 19th century lighthouse at Trinity Buoy Wharf and other public listening posts in the United Kingdom including the Yorkshire Sculpture Park, Horniman Museum and Kings Place and in the United States, Australia and Egypt.
+It can also be heard via a stream on Icecast.

-In 2009 a 1000-minute part of the piece was performed with a 26-piece orchestra on a purpose-built stage at the Roundhouse, a former railway turntable building converted to a performing arts venue in Chalk Farm, London.
+In 2009, a 1000-minute part of the piece was performed with a 26-piece orchestra on a purpose-built stage at the Roundhouse, a former railway turntable building converted to a performing arts venue in Chalk Farm, London.
 Performers included David Toop and Ansuman Biswas, and the piece was played on what Finer described as a "giant synthesiser built of bronze-age technology."
 Musicians played in shifts in groups of 6, beginning at 08:20 BST with the performance lasting 16 hours and 40 minutes.

 The piece is also available as an app for mobile devices, designed by Joe Hales and Daniel Jones, which runs independently of the piece being broadcast but is exactly in synchronised performance with it.